Adpetfem83/MechaCar_Statistical_Analysis/README.md

 Statisitical analysis of automobile performance using R

 ## Overview

-AutosRUs' new MechaCar is production troubles" and the company is hoping that an analytical review may help provide some insight.
-The goal of this project is to:
+The purpose of this project is to perform an analysis to help the management of AutosRUs in understanding the production troubles that are hindering the manufacturing team's progress in their newest prototype "The MechaCar".

+I will be performing the following analysis to help the team;

-* discover which variables predict the MPG for vehicle prototypes;
+* Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.

-* collect summary stats on the PSI of suspension coils;
+* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.

-* determine if manufacturing lots are statistically different from the mean population;
+* Run t-tests to determine if the manufacturing lots are statistically different from the mean population.

-* design a study to compare the MechaCar performance against vehicles from other manufacturers.
+* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Results